tytydraco/KTweak/README.md

 * input_boost_freq: 1.2 GHz (closest freq) as a generic, universal boost frequency.
 * input_boost_ms: 250 ms, not consuming too much power but boosting for important, interactive events such as clicking on things.

-### Schedtune
-* top-app: schedtune.prefer_idle: 0 --> 1: Request new tasks be placed on the most idle CPU available to reduce startup latencies.
-This may consume more power than usual.

 ### I/O
 * iostats: 1 --> 0: Disable I/O statistics accounting, which adds overhead.
 * readahead: 0: Disable readahead, which is intended for disks with long seek times (HDD), whereas mobile devices use flash storage with zero seek time.